 Not every place you’ll be visiting will have health food shops.
 Take a few things from home, basics like B12, maca, spirulina, probiotics, coconut oil, salt, olive oil, brown rice and curry powder.
 With suitable carriers like rucksacks or wheeled suitcases, there’s no need to throw anything out at the end of each stay.

 5. Seek out Local Farmers Markets

-Provided you have comprehensive travel insurance covering potential hospital stays, there’s no reason why you shouldn’t be tasting samples of exotic dishes from roadside food stalls.
+Provided you have travel/health insurance there’s no reason why you shouldn’t be tasting samples of exotic dishes from roadside food stalls.
+Just be sensible and check their hygiene level first.
+If lots of locals are eating there then that’s a good sign it’s OK.
 Eat your way around a market for free, if you dare!
 Here’s some informations and tips if you’re unfortunate enough to get the infamous Traveller’s Diarrhoea.
 Sooner or later you’ll pick up the infamous tummy bug.
 Buying ingredients from local farmers markets and preparing your own meals is still the safest option.
 Your purchase will also support local farming communities.